 Tyro will respond to your request for access to your information within a reasonable time after you make the request and if access is granted, access will be provided within 30 days from your request.
-Tyro will, on request, provide you with access to your information or update or correct your information, unless the Act provides an exception to us granting your request, including if:
+Tyro will, on request, provide you with access to your information or update or correct your information, unless an exception applies to us granting your request, for example if:

 - giving access would be unlawful;

-- giving access is likely to prejudice one or more enforcement related activities conducted by an enforcement body.
+- giving access is likely to prejudice one or more enforcement related activities conducted by an enforcement body; or

 Where your request for access is accepted, Tyro will provide you with access to your information in a manner, as requested by you, providing it is reasonable to do so.

 Your request for correction will be dealt with within 30 days, or such longer period as agreed by you.